ssddanbrown/inlets/CONTRIBUTING.md

 Here are a few guidelines for contributing:

-* If you would like to contribute to the codebase **please raise an issue to propose the change**
+* If you would like to contribute to the codebase then please raise an issue to propose the change or feature
+* Do not work on an issue / PR until it gets a `design/approved` label from a maintainer
 * Do not mix feature changes or fixes with refactoring - it makes the code harder to review and means there is more for the maintainers (with limited time) to test

 * If you have found a bug please raise an issue and fill out the whole template.